aliakh/demo-java-reflection/article1.md

 ## Conclusion

 The `Class` class is the entry point for the Core Reflection API.
-Once you obtain a `Class` object for a type, you can determine many of the properties of this type: the kind of type (primitive type, array type, class or interface), modifiers, specification and implementation details.
+Once you obtain a `Class` object for a type, you can determine the properties of that type: the kind of type (primitive type, array type, class or interface), modifiers, specification and implementation details.

-Structures in the source code do not always have a one-to-one correspondence with structures in the generated _class_ file.
-In some cases, reflection reveals that the generated _class_ file has _implicit_ constructs (absent in the source code but mandated by the Java Language Specification) or _synthetic_ constructs (generated by a Java compiler in a way that is not specified by this specification).
+Structures in the Java source code do not always have a one-to-one correspondence with structures in the generated _class_ file.
+In some cases, reflection reveals that the generated class file has _implicit_ constructs (absent in the source code but mandated by the Java Language Specification) or _synthetic_ constructs (generated by a Java compiler in a way that is not specified by this specification).

 Complete code examples are available in the [GitHub repository](https://github.com/aliakh/demo-java-reflection).